ryancramerdesign/ProcessWire-2.0/README.txt

 1. Unzip the ProcessWire installation file to the location where you want it installed on your web server.

+2. In the directory where you unzipped ProcessWire, you'll see another file called site.zip:

+   If you want to install ProcessWire with the basic site profile, go ahead and unzip this file.
+It will create a directory called ./site/ where you installed ProcessWire.

+   If you want to install ProcessWire with a different site profile, go to http://processwire.com/download/ and download an alternate site profile.
+   Once downloaded, unzip it where your ProcessWire resides, and it will create a directory called "./site/".

 2. Load the location that you unzipped (or uploaded) the files to in your web browser.
 This will initiate the ProcessWire installer.
 The installer will guide you through the rest of the installation.